ftreff/install-apps/README.md

 # install-apps
-Downloads and Installs my most used packages and applications.
+Downloads and Installs the packages and applications I use most frequently.

-These are all the applications/packages I tipically download after a fresh linux installation.
+These are all applications/packages I typically download after a fresh linux installation.
 Instead of installing them one by one and trying to remember if i missed anything, I decided to write a script to run after I install a fresh copy of linux.

 GoTop